zubinchopra/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 With no-PDL decorators, developers are confused as to why this API isn't available in no-PDL.

 To answer here, first, how *does* one add an icon to a no-PDL Blade?
 You do this in two steps:
-1. Associate the icon with your `<AssetType>`
+1. Associate the icon with the  `<AssetType>`
 ```
 <AssetType
     Name='Carrots'
     Icon='MsPortalFx.Base.Images.Logos.MicrosoftSquares()'
     ...
 ```
-2. Associate your no-PDL Blade with your AssetType
+2. Associate the TypeScript Blade with the AssetType
 ```
 import { AssetTypes, AssetTypeNames } from "../_generated/ExtensionDefinition";